Hexuar/ShipLib/README.md

 # ShipLib
-A library datapack providing the functionality for ships.
+A library datapack providing functionality for ships.
 Used by **Norse Adventure**.

 ## Usage
 When creating a datapack utilising **ShipLib**, there are a couple of function tags you'll need to implement.
 These should all be added to `shiplib/tags/function/ships`.
 For more information, check out [**Norse Adventure**](https://github.com/Hexuar/Norse-Adventure/).